Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 using

-queries to controlled-$U$, controlled-reflection $I-2\Pi$ and their inverses. \end{lemma} Note that in applications where the target accuracy $\epsilon=\mathbf{\Theta}(1)$ is constant, it is possible to perform amplitude estimation by repeatedly measuring outcome of the algorithm and applying Chernoff bound.
-Otherwise if a smaller $\epsilon$ is desired, we can use quantum phase estimation~\cite{brassard2002quantum}.
+queries to controlled-preparation of $\ket{\psi_0}$, controlled-reflection $I-2\Pi$ and their inverses. \end{lemma} Note that in applications where the target accuracy $\epsilon=\mathbf{\Theta}(1)$ is constant, it is possible to perform amplitude estimation by repeatedly measuring outcome of the algorithm and applying Chernoff bound.
+Otherwise if a smaller $\epsilon$ is desired, one can use quantum phase estimation~\cite{brassard2002quantum}.

 To simplify the discussion, we first consider the discretized inverse state with an unknown $p_{\text{succ,d-inv}}=\norm{\psi_{\text{d-inv}}}^2$ but a known lower bound $\alpha_{p_{\text{succ,d-inv}}}\leq p_{\text{succ,d-inv}}$.
 We then (mathematically) define